sgortz/python_fundamentals/CS50 py/README.md

 Python is not only a language to write code but also a program (an interpreter) that you install globally on your computer.
 You can run the program passing in as input the name of your working python file ```python hello.py``` and the interpreter will handle the process of read the document, top to bottom and translating effectively to binary language.

+## Interactive Mode

+Python supports interactive mode, we you can write code and immediately execute the code interactively.
+This is specially useful because sometimes you don't want to save lines of code, you're just looking for some answers.
+To enable the interactive mode, you need to install Python locally on your computer and have access to the Terminal in order to open the Python IDE, with the command ```python```.
+To terminate the session, just type ```control + d```.

 ## Functions, arguments and side effects

   ```py
   print('Hello World')
   ```